Friday, June 15th-Tuesday, June 19th

 The same view that I saw on Pinterest.
 Beautiful little port.

 From Portofino we made the quick drive down to the Cinque Terre National Park.
 We would be spending the next four days in Manarola, the 2nd southernmost city of 5.
 I may be a bit biased, but it was also my favorite.
 “Picturesque”, it’s been called.
+You can click here to know more about the villas in Greece.

 We arrived at the magic hour, and captured the glow on our little village.